mlochbaum/BQN/running.md

 [CBQN](https://github.com/dzaima/CBQN) is now the primary offline implementation.
 However, dzaima/BQN still works, and is used for some testing.
 Scripts in this repository use `bqn` in the `#!` line if any BQN can run them, and `dbqn` if only dzaima/BQN works.

+For Nix users, nixpkgs now has repositories for several implementations; `cbqn` is recommended for general use.

 ### Self-hosted BQN

 See the subsections below for instructions on specific implementations.